Recent Weakening of the Global Radiative Feedback

 Since $R$ cannot be observed directly, we often use model simulations to estimate $\lambda$.
-Coordinated model efforts, such as the Cloud Feedback Model Intercomparison Project \citep[CFMIP3,][]{Webb17}, have allowed for quantification of the pattern effect and its expression in different climate models, but these simulations end in 2014, limiting our understanding of more recent changes in $\lambda$.
+Coordinated model efforts, such as the Cloud Feedback Model Intercomparison Project \cite[CFMIP3,][]{Webb17}, have allowed for quantification of the pattern effect and its expression in different climate models, by running atmosphere-only climate models with observed sea surface temperature (SST) boundary conditions.
+However, these simulations end in 2014, limiting our understanding of more recent changes in $\lambda$.
 Previous estimates have indicated that $\lambda$ weakened (i.e., became less stable) after 2014, coinciding with the strong 2015-2016 El Ni\~{n}o event, a sign change of the Pacific Decadal Oscillation (PDO) index, and enhanced Northeast Pacific warming \citep{Andrews22,Loeb20,Loeb21}.

 Here, we use machine learning to estimate $\lambda$ from historical surface temperature reconstructions, allowing us to extend the analysis to the present day \citep{Rugenstein25,VanLoon25}.
 We use a convolutional neural network (CNN) trained on climate model simulations to learn the relationship between spatial surface temperature and global-mean $R$.
 We then apply this CNN to different surface temperature reconstructions to estimate historical variations in $R$ and $\lambda$.
 We compare this statistical approach to extended climate model runs after 2014 and confirm that $\lambda$ has weakened more recently (i.e., more positive feedbacks and a less stable climate system; section~\ref{histfeedback}) and attribute the weaker $\lambda$ to varying surface temperature patterns (section~\ref{attribution}).